-All Bark And No Bite
+All Bark And No Bite: Idiom Meaning, Origin, and Examples

 A person who makes loud or boastful statements, but fails to follow through on their words.
 The phrase all bark and no bite means that the person is all talk and lacks the ability or willingness to back up what they say with action.
 Basically, there is no substance to their words.